 tBTC (TBTC) is a tokenized version of Bitcoin (BTC) on the Ethereum blockchain, enabling Bitcoin holders to access Ethereum's decentralized finance (DeFi) services, smart contracts, and dApps.
 Launched by the Keep Network, tBTC operates as a smart contract, holding an equivalent value of Bitcoin in a secure custody arrangement.
 Users can deposit Bitcoin and receive tBTC tokens in return, which can be used within the Ethereum ecosystem.
 By bridging the two largest blockchain networks, tBTC enhances interoperability, expanding the utility of both Bitcoin and Ethereum for users and developers alike.
 This innovative solution allows users to maintain their Bitcoin holdings while participating in DeFi, lending, borrowing, and yield farming opportunities on the Ethereum network.

-tBTC allows Bitcoin holders to access Ethereum's DeFi services, such as lending, borrowing, and yield farming, without selling their Bitcoin.
-This enables users to maintain their Bitcoin holdings while participating in the Ethereum ecosystem, expanding the utility and interoperability of both networks.
+tBTC allows Bitcoin holders to access DeFi services such as lending, borrowing, and liquidity strategies across major networks and protocols, all without selling their Bitcoin.
+It enables users to maintain full ownership of their BTC through decentralized infrastructure, preserving Bitcoin’s core ethos of self-custody while unlocking its utility onchain.

 tBTC can be earned in the Bitcoin.com Wallet or on the Verse DEX by staking Bitcoin.com's utility token, VERSE.
 Usually, to obtain tBTC, users deposit Bitcoin into a tBTC smart contract, which then issues an equivalent value of tBTC tokens.
 Users can acquire tBTC through various platforms, such as decentralized exchanges (DEXs) or specialized services like Threshold Network's tBTC Bridge.